The SCSN Team

 Staff Team

-Dave is the Head of National Development with SCSN.
-He brings experience from eight years as a police officer, several years as manager of a community-centred volunteering service, and time as the coordinator of an innovative criminal justice research project.
-Dave has a strong interest in the human aspects of justice, rehabilitation and community engagement, and enjoys opportunities for creative collaboration and shared learning.
+Dave is the Chief Officer of SCSN.
+Formerly the Head of National Development at SCSN, he brings years of experience as a police officer, manager of a community-centred volunteering service, and coordinator of an innovative criminal justice research project.
+Dave has a strong interest in the human aspects of justice, rehabilitation, and community engagement.
+Dave also serves as a trustee for Generations Working Together (GWT).
+He particularly enjoys finding opportunities for invention and creativity, stoking the embers of a distant art degree.

 Dawn Exley, National Development Officer